 - How to recognize and assist a client with altitude sickness

-- How to evaluate the extent of the injuries in an accident and how to take measure to evacuate the client if needed.
+- How to evaluate the extent of the injuries in an accident and how to take measure to evacuate the client if needed

-- When and how to use the oxygen tank properly.
+- When and how to use the oxygen tank properly

 Emergency Preparedness, Safety on the Trail, and Evacuation Plans

 Alertness and care in all that is done on the trail, and performing within the group’s known capabilities, are among the best preventive measures that our guides use to prevent accidents.
 Most common outdoor injuries are blisters, cuts, sprains, strains, bruises, and fractures.
-Our guides are alert and teaching our trekkers of the potential dangers of the Andean Mountain trail environment, including rock or mud slides, dangerous cliffs, or the edge of trails, and how to be safe walking on the Inca Trail or other Alternative Treks.
+Our guides are alert and teach our trekkers of the potential dangers of the Andean Mountain trail environment, including rock or mud slides, dangerous cliffs, or the edge of trails, and how to be safe walking on the Inca Trail or other Alternative Treks.
 They instruct those in their groups to stay together on well-established trails, avoid loose rocks (especially on descent) and avoid dangerous ledges, cliffs, and areas where a fall might occur.